deeedob/thesis/content/40_remote_plugins.md

 for ensuring that each GUI connecting to the server can be correctly mapped to its corresponding plugin instance.
-The generated hash value is used both as a command line argument when launching the GUI and as the key for inserting the plugin into a map.The following C++ code snippet demonstrates the implementation of MurmurHash3:
+The generated hash value is used both as a command line argument when launching the GUI and as the key for inserting the plugin into a map.
+The following C++ code snippet demonstrates the implementation of MurmurHash3:

 ```cpp